Uquinix/uqis/meta/FEATURE-REMOVAL-SCHEDULE.md

 When: 1.0

-Why: Deprecated in favor of openrc-run and openrc due to naming
+Why: Deprecated in favor of uqis-run and uqis due to naming
 	 conflicts with other software.

 Who: